 Step 6: Restart the PC for the driver updates to take effect.

 SSD or any other storage media can get faulty or suffer a malfunction.
 Like every other electronic equipment, SSD drives can also fail, and that can result in loss of data.
-Unless the drive has undergone significant hardware damage, you can always recover the lost data using Advanced Disk Recovery.
+Unless the drive has undergone significant hardware damage, you can always recover the lost data for this try using Advanced Disk Recovery.
+Nonetheless, outdated and corrupt drivers also create problems hence, keeping them updated is a must.
+For this use the best driver updater tool Advanced Driver Updater that helps detect and update outdated, corrupt drivers in just a few clicks.